court-room/rinnegan-postgres/README.md

 ## Pre-Requisite

-If you have not setup the dev environment using [rinnegan-platform-setup](https://github.com/court-room/rinnegan-platform-setup), then you need to run the following commands in order for the databse to work.

-**This is not ideal, and things might break.
-It is advised to setup the platform using the above link**
+Run the following commands for setting up the dependencies of your database

 - Create a network with the given name